openregister/specification/content/introduction.md

 status: wip
 ---

-This document defines the data model, representations and HTTP interface for accessing data held in a register.
+This specification defines the data model, serialisations and HTTP interface for accessing data held in a register.

 ## Background